MARTIMM/HikingCompanion/README.md

     * [x] Add or modify hike config tables
     * [x] Install or update comparing version information
     * [x] Refresh track data
-    * Linux.
-      [x] Install from directory using path argument
-      [ ] Install from other container app using path argument
-    * Android
-      [ ] Install from directory using intents with path argument [ ] Install from other container app using path argument
-    * Ios
-      [ ] Install from directory using ... with path argument [ ] Install from other container app using path argument
+    * [x] HikingCompanion app prepares a directory for the hike data container applications to use.
+    * [x] Hike data container app checks for this dir to see if HikingCompanion app is installed.
+    * [x] Hike data container app copies its data to the directory
+    * [x] HikingCompanion app installs the data from the directory and cleans it afterwards.

 # To do